royerlab/napari-chatgpt/README.md

 image processing and analysis tasks.
-The current version of ChatGPT, 3.5, has a cutoff date of 2021, which means that it lacks nearly two years of knowledge on the napari API and usage, as well as the latest versions of popular libraries like scikit-image.
+The current version of ChatGPT, 3.5, has a cutoff date of 2021, which means that it lacks nearly two years of knowledge on the napari API and usage, as well as the latest versions of popular libraries like scikit-image, OpenCV, numpy, scipy, etc...
 Despite this, you can see in the videos below that it is quite capable.
 While ChatGPT 4.0 is a significant upgrade, it is not yet widely available.

-Omega could eventually help non-experts analyse images, especially in the bioimage domain.
+Omega could eventually help non-experts process and analyse images, especially in the bioimage domain.
 It is also potentially valuable for educative purposes as it could assist in teaching image processing and analysis, making it more accessible.
-Although ChatGPT may not be yet on par with an expert image analyst or computer vision expert, it is just a matter of time...
+Although ChatGPT, which powers Omega, may not be yet on par with an expert image analyst or computer vision expert, it is just a matter of time...

 Omega holds a conversation with the user and uses the following tools to acheive answer questions,